 Our Radiology Department is a fully digital unit which allows your radiographer to see the scans in real-time as they are taken to ensure all essential areas have been included.
 Digital scans allow your primary Consultant access to the images remotely, ensuring that all medical professionals involved in your care are kept fully informed of your reports and results without delays associated with more traditional film methods of imaging.

-Beacon Hospital’s Radiology Group is led by our highly qualified Radiologists with dedicated PET/CT and MRI fellowship training from world leading medical centres.
+Beacon Hospital’s Radiology Group is led by our highly qualified Radiologists with dedicated PET CT Scan and MRI Scan fellowship training from world leading medical MRI centres.

 Radiology Department Imaging